 Anadolu Efes considered bidding for StarBev LP, a Central European brewer bought by Molson Coors Brewing Co.
-(TAP), though the $3.5 billion price tag was too expensive, Jimenez said.
+(TAP:US), though the $3.5 billion price tag was too expensive, Jimenez said.

 SABMiller, the world’s second-largest brewer by volume, has a 24 percent stake in Anadolu Efes after transferring its eastern European beer businesses to the Turkish company.
 The London-based company may increase its stake in future, Jimenez said, though control will remain with the Ozilhan and Yazici families that founded the brewer in the 1950s and still own 43 percent.

 About three-quarters of the beer produced by the company will be sold outside of Turkey, mostly in Russia, after the SABMiller transaction, Jimenez said.
 Previously, the proportion of non-Turkish volume was more than 60 percent, he said.